 Why It Matters

 Workers seeking an abortion in states with restrictive abortion laws may have to travel to another state with fewer restrictions.
-In addition to the cost of the abortion, which typically ranges from $450 to $600 for the majority of self-pay abortions, these individuals may face travel expenses that could add up to hundreds or even thousands of dollars, depending on how far they must travel.
+In addition to the cost of the abortion, which costs almost $600 for the majority of self-pay, first trimester abortions, these individuals may face travel expenses that could add up to hundreds or even thousands of dollars, depending on how far they must travel.
 The Federal Reserve Board found over 35% of U.S. adults do not have enough in savings or cash equivalent to pay for a $400 emergency expense, meaning that for many individuals, these costs can be prohibitively expensive.
 For employers with a large lower-wage workforce, this could be an especially meaningful benefit, as many would lack the resources to afford airfare, gas, lodging, and other travel-related expenses.
 While most of the large companies that have announced these travel benefits have a substantial higher-wage workforce who are more likely to be able to absorb travel costs without additional financial support, some companies have pledged to make this benefit available to hourly and retail workers, who tend to be lower-wage.

 Many employers who offer this benefit do so through their health insurance plans.
 Including this benefit as part of the health plan might help mitigate worker privacy concerns since health insurance plans and employer-sponsored self-funded plans are subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the federal privacy law.
 However, people within an employer involved in administering the health plan might still have access to the information.
 Also, this approach may not extend to workers who would most benefit because part-time and hourly workers may not be eligible for the employer’s health insurance plan, and lower-wage workers may be enrolled in Medicaid or ACA Marketplace plans instead.